RyanMosher/ai-case-study/README.md

 # ai-case-study
-## Subheader
+## Strala, INC
-### Sub-Subheader
+### Strala

-Strala, a Utah based company, was founded in 2017.
+**Strala**, a *Utah based company*, was founded in 2017.
 It was founded by 2 veterans of Adobe.
 Rob Clarke, a 8 year employee at Adobe, was a Group Manager.
 Mikel Chertudi, also a 8 year employee at Adobe, was Head of Digital Marketing, Growth and Inside Sales.
 Strala became Incorporated in Utah on October 5th, 2017.
 It was funded as a seed company obtaining 6.5 Million in Funding from VC.

 With a background from Adobe the two founders Rob and Mikel started a Data Marketing company.
 They developed software for Marketing and Sales.
 Using AI they developed Programs to utilize the Data that was collected.